WebP Compression Quality Settings: The Right Number for Photos, Logos, Android & the Web

 Quick Answer

 For lossy WebP, a quality setting of 75–85 is the sweet spot for most photographs — small files with no visible loss.
 Push to 90+ for detail-heavy images like product close-ups or screenshots with text.
 For logos, icons, and anything needing pixel-perfect transparency, skip the quality slider entirely and use lossless WebP instead.
+On Android, quality behaves differently depending on your target SDK version — see the dedicated section below before you set a number in code.

 What is WebP compression quality, really?